swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)
     new file:   .gitignore
     new file:   params.yaml
-	new file:   poetry.lock
+    new file:   requirements-freeze.txt
-	new file:   pyproject.toml
+    new file:   requirements.txt
     new file:   src/evaluate.py
     new file:   src/prepare.py
     new file:   src/train.py
     new file:   src/utils/seed.py
 ```

 #### Commit the changes